JGilsenan/klipperbackups/printer_data/config/stealthchanger/readme.md

     - only T0 will have a non-zero value for Z_Offset, ALL OTHER TOOLS HAVE Z_Offset = 0
     - gcode offsets are what is used to account for the offsets of T1-Tn, and these are offsets from T0
     - as such, it is crucially important that you are careful and ensure you have the correct Z_Offset for T0, otherwise all of your tools will be off
+- This guide assumes that you have gotten past the important step of setting up your slicer for a multi-toolhead print and have been able to test this functionality
+  (testing only occurs once you have established a final T0 Z_Offset!)
+- This guide assumes that you have a display that you can use to open the "fine tuning" menu to make mid print adjustments, if you don't then you will need to sort out on your own how to do that

 -----------------------------------------------------------